laconiajs/website/docs/introduction/core-concepts.md

 1. **Laconia Handler** is the Laconia's implementation of the **Handler** that we have written above.
 It does a little bit more than that of course.
-2. Unless it is not supported yet, there are built-in **Adapter**s, so that you won't have to write this by yourself.
-3. Laconia can only predict so much how do you plan to interact with the cloud platform.
-There are built-in **Secondary Adapter**s that you can use if you are satisfied with the interface, otherwise, you can wrap it around in your own **Secondary Adapter**.
+2. Laconia encourages you to design your application's ports first.
+This means the it's high likely that you will need to create your own **Primary Adapters** and **Secondary Adapters**.
+Laconia also provides some built-in adapters that you can use if it matches your ports.